 Data is shaping the future of healthcare, including ways to improve population or public health.
 Chronic conditions are costly, but most are preventable.
 Public health professionals are on the frontlines of efforts nationwide to prevent and manage chronic disease.
-In addition, their profession is essential to researching responses to potential future epidemics using in-depth analysis of community health and risk factors.
+Their work is also essential to preparing evidence-based responses to future epidemics through in-depth analysis of community health and risk factors.

 Why Do Public Health Professionals Need Data?

-Public health professionals are vital to maintaining community health — regardless of the population they serve.
-By filling the gaps, they often relieve some of the healthcare system’s burden by getting to the root of the problem.
-For example, they may help with disease prevention, community health education, chronic illness prevention or management.
-In addition, they may identify and remove barriers people face in finding affordable food, places to live and opportunities for fresh air and physical activity.
+Public health professionals need data because it allows them to identify the root causes of health problems and develop targeted, evidence-based solutions for the communities they serve.
+For example, they may assist with disease prevention, community health education, and chronic illness prevention or management.
+They also identify and remove barriers people face in finding affordable food, places to live, and opportunities for fresh air and physical activity.

-Armed with data from clinical trials, public health professionals can develop and share evidence-based approaches to healthy living in various populations.
-Additionally, they have a cyclical relationship with clinical trials.
-They use information gained from clinical trials to adjust their health promotion and intervention methods while providing valuable data to researchers conducting clinical trials.
+With data from clinical trials, public health professionals develop and share evidence-based approaches to healthy living across various populations.
+This relationship is cyclical.
+Public health professionals use information gained from clinical trials to adjust health promotion and intervention methods, while providing valuable data to researchers conducting further trials.

-Public health professionals use clinical trial data or evidence on several areas of population health to better understand public health demographics.
-They consider various elements including the following examples:
+Clinical trial data gives public health professionals the evidence they need to design, test and scale evidence-based public health interventions.
+Professionals use clinical trial findings across several areas of population health to better understand public health demographics.
+They consider factors including the following:

 - Prevalence of population health events (cancer and heart disease)